Polynomially convex hulls of singular real manifolds: Introduction

 Denote by $\omega = dx \wedge dy + du \wedge dv$ the standard symplectic form on $\cx^2$.
 A smooth map $\phi: \cx^2 \to \cx^2$ is called {\it symplectic} if $\phi^*\omega = \omega$.
 Such a map is necessarily a local diffeomorphism, so we call it a (local) {\it symplectomorphism}.
 Our first result is the following

-\begin{theorem} Suppose that $\phi: \cx^2 \to \cx^2$ is a $C^\infty$ smooth generic symplectomorphism near the origin.
+\begin{theorem} Suppose that $\phi: \cx^2 \to \cx^2$ is a smooth generic symplectomorphism near the origin.
 Then the surface $\phi(\Sigma)$ is locally polynomially convex near $\phi(0)$. \end{theorem}

 When $\phi$ is real analytic, this result is obtained in \cite{SS}.
-The word "generic" here means that $j^\infty\phi$, the jet of $\phi$ at zero, does not belong to a closed nowhere dense subset of the space of jets of symplectic maps at the origin.
+The word ``smooth" everywhere means of class $C^\infty$ and the word ``generic" here means that $j^\infty\phi$, the jet of $\phi$ at zero, does not belong to a closed nowhere dense subset of the space of jets of symplectic maps at the origin.
 Our proof pushes further the method developed in \cite{SS}: in order to pass from the real analytic category to the smooth one we use more advanced tools of the singularity theory.
 Theorem~\ref{t:ga} can be viewed as an analogue of the result of Forstneri\v c and Stout \cite{FoSt} on local polynomial convexity of a totally real surface near an isolated hyperbolic point.

+Our next result establishes local polynomial convexity near the other type of singularity of a Lagrangian inclusion--transverse self-intersection.

 \begin{theorem} Let $L_1$ and $L_2$ be smooth Lagrangian submanifolds in $\cx^n$ intersecting transversally at a point $p$.
 Then the union $(L_ 1 \cup L_2)$ is locally polynomially convex near $p$. \end{theorem}